 The Danish students' Grants and Loans Scheme

-Danish students are entitled to public support for his or her further education - regardless of social standing.
+Danish students are entitled to public support for their further education - regardless of social standing.
 Tuition at Danish public and most private educational institutions is free for Danish students and for EU/EEA students as well as for students participating in an exhange programme.
 From 2006 all other students have to pay a tuition fee.
 Society lends students a helping hand in covering living costs for a great variety of courses and studies.
-Support for students' living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: SU), a system managed by the Danish Agency for Institutions and Educational Grants (Styrelsen for Institutioner og Uddannelsesstøtte) in collaboration with the educational institutions and under the auspices of the Ministry of Higher Education and Science.
+Support for students' living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: "SU" and "SU-lån"), a system managed by the Danish Agency for Institutions and Educational Grants (Styrelsen for Institutioner og Uddannelsesstøtte) in collaboration with the educational institutions and under the auspices of the Ministry of Higher Education and Science.

 There are two main support programmes